 You may want to use a battery charger to recharge a flat car battery.

-Sometimes you don’t have to remove the battery from the engine bay, but only disconnect the cables and hook the battery to the charger.
+Sometimes you don’t have to remove the battery from the engine bay, only disconnect the cables and hook the battery to the car battery charger.

 If you’re uncertain about using a battery charger, get a mechanic to handle the task for you.
 You’ll also have the benefit of asking them to test it for you to find out why there’s a battery drain in the first place.